stetef/UV-Beads/README.md

 <br/><br/>
 <img src="Figures/uv_beads.jpg" width="300" >

-### Goal: To demonstrate how different nanoscale properties can impact a macroscale properties (such as color).
+### Goal: To demonstrate how different nanoscale properties can impact macroscale properties (such as color).
 ### Background knowledge required:
 1. The model of an atom
 2. Bonding